-The leftovers keep well for several days in the fridge, and you can also freeze them and reheat them directly from their frozen state.
+The leftovers keep well for several days in the fridge, and you can also freeze them and reheat them directly from frozen.

 I've been making this delicious side dish at least once a week over the past ten years.
 It amazes me how well it works as a substitute for white rice!
 It's not just delicious, but also very similar in its mouthfeel and texture to the real thing.

-Even my kids are happy to eat this dish - especially when I use it as a bed for saucy main dishes such as butter chicken.
+Even my kids are happy to eat cauliflower rice - especially when I use it as a bed for saucy main dishes such as butter chicken or pulled chicken.

 Jump to: